DeepLabCut/DeepLabCut/docker/README.md

 # DeepLabCut Dockerfiles

 This repo contains build routines for the following official DeepLabCut docker images:
+- `deeplabcut/deeplabcut:base`: Base image with TF2.5, cuDNN8 and DLC
-- `deeplabcut/deeplabcut:latest-core`: TF2.5, cuDNN8 and DLC in light mode
+- `deeplabcut/deeplabcut:latest-core`: DLC in light mode
-- `deeplabcut/deeplabcut:latest-gui`: TF2.5, cuDNN8 and DLC in GUI mode
+- `deeplabcut/deeplabcut:latest-gui`: DLC in UI mode
+- `deeplabcut/deeplabcut:latest-gui-jupyter`: DLC in UI mode, with jupyter installed

 All images are based on Python 3.8.
-The images are synced to dockerhub: https://hub.docker.com/r/deeplabcut/deeplabcut
+The images are synced to DockerHub: https://hub.docker.com/r/deeplabcut/deeplabcut

 ## Quickstart

+You can use the images fully standalone, without the need of cloning the DeepLabCut repo.
+Simply download the `deeplabcut-docker.sh` image in a local directory.

 For a quick start, you can build a local image based on the DLC images by running